Factbook

 Financing

 Our financing policy aims to ensure our solvency at all times, limiting the risks associated with financing and optimizing our cost of capital.
 We preferably meet our external financing needs on the international capital markets.
-BASF strives for a single A rating, which ensures unrestricted access to financial and capital markets.
-Our financing measures are aligned with our operational business planning as well as the company’s strategic direction and ensure the financial flexibility to take advantage of strategic options.
+BASF strives for a single A credit rating, which gives us unrestricted access to financial and capital markets.
+Our financing measures are aligned with our operational business planning as well as the company’s strategic direction and also ensure the financial flexibility to take advantage of strategic options.

 Financing policy